 After over 6 years of living in London without a car, this was certainly not top of my priorities when we first moved here.
 How wrong I was!
 Buying Bertie the Beemer (my pet name for our white BMW X3) has completely changed our lives.
 Whilst public transport in Sydney is good, and way less crowded, trains do not run to all suburbs, and buses on the weekends can be temperamental.
 Unlike London driving in central Sydney is actually very easy, and due to the tunnel system you can get to the other side of the city in minutes.
 Bertie has allowed us to explore both within Sydney and further afield in New South Wales.
 Exploring in Bertie is easily one of the things I enjoy most about living in Sydney.
 It makes heading for a day at the beach so much easier, and we’ve also taken to sleeping in the car when camping.
 If your budget allows, I would invest in a car within your first month.

-I’ve written about one of our favourite places to explore, the Hunter Valley, and some of the best boutique wineries here .
+I’ve written about one of our favourite places to explore outside of Sydney, the Hunter Valley, and some of the best boutique wineries here .

 02. Think carefully about location